 One of the best things about shipping containers is that they can be easily converted to become modular buildings.
-From cafés and restaurants to plant rooms and medical facilities, the flexibility and robustness that shipping containers offer means that there is an infinite number of potential uses for them.
+From cafés and restaurants to plant rooms and medical facilities, the flexibility and robustness that our units offer means that there is an infinite number of potential uses for them.

-Teamed with the fact that they are essentially upcycled waste, shipping containers are an excellent option to consider for any new facility, especially if it is semi-permanent.
+Teamed with the fact that they are essentially upcycled waste, they are an excellent option to consider for any new facility, especially if it is semi-permanent.
 This means that they are not only effective but also an eco-friendly alternative to wasteful temporary buildings.

 Portable Wheelchair Clinics